 -

-Continue reading →: Hartpoint Point walkA good flat-ish walk along the South West Coastal Path can be done around Hartland Point.
+Continue reading →: Hartland Point walkA good flat-ish walk along the South West Coastal Path can be done around Hartland Point.
 There are stunning views out to sea, and you may spot seals in the water (albeit from a distance from the cliff…).
 There is a choice of two parking places, either Hartland Lighthouse car…

 -